 17. Kalandula Falls, Angola

-One of the largest waterfalls in Africa, the Kalandula Falls are found in a quite unique setting.
-Divided into countless smaller trickles, it appears as if many small falls plunge together in a beautiful curtain that has created this stunning oasis of rainforest.
+One of the largest waterfalls in Africa, the Kalandula Falls is found in a quite unique setting.
+Divided into countless smaller trickles, it appears as if many small falls plunge together in a beautiful curtain that has created this stunning oasis of the rainforest.

 18. Victoria Falls, Zimbabwe and Zambia

-Best times to travel are in February or May when river is at its highest and will make the waterfall look even more impressive.
+The best times to travel are in February or May when the river is at its highest and will make the waterfall look even more impressive.